wutipong/graphis-download-firefox/README.md

 ## What the downloader doesn't do.

 * The downloader won't allow you to download media which you have no right/access to it.
-* The downloader won't crawl inside the model page and download all of the zip file of that collection.
-The user has to download the file one by one.
 * The downloader won't tell anyone the file that you have downloaded, nor telling anyone you've subscribe to Graphis's service.

 ## NPM Scripts
 The Download Helper use several NPM scripts to do certain tasks.